 How to Find a Good Medical Detox

-- one-on-one counseling to help rekindle the hope of a happy life
+- Counseling to help rekindle the hope of a happy life

 While media seems to give more attention to illicit drug abuse than alcoholism, alcoholism is far more widespread, and takes lives and ruins people far more often.
 It’s just more socially acceptable to drink, in most circles, than take drugs like heroin, crack cocaine, methamphetamine or purloined OxyContin.